This article contains affiliate links. If you buy any products via these links, we may earn a small commission at no cost to you.

 If in doubt, check the T&Cs of your car insurance policy.
 If it requires a car tracker it could be worth installing one so you avoid any surprises later on.

 Compare car insurance quotes

 Which is the best vehicle tracking device for insurance?

-Monitored Thatcham-approved car trackers, like the Meta S5 Deadlock, are among the best car tracking devices available.
+Monitored Thatcham-approved car trackers, like the Tracker models and the Meta S5 Deadlock, are among the best car tracking devices available.

-If you'd like a car tracker that doesn't use a detectable GPS signal, you could opt for the S7 Tracker Monitor.
+If you'd like a car tracker that doesn't use a detectable GPS signal, you could consider the S7 Tracker Monitor.
 The S7 uses VHF technology, which can't be blocked by any large structures and can be found underground or in containers.

 It's best to talk to your insurer to discuss what car tracker they recommend you using.

 Will fitting an insurance-approved vehicle tracker reduce my insurance?